Kenton1989/SecondLock/README.md

 ---

-> Inspired by [the video by @老师好我叫何同学][mr_he_video].

-Internet is NOT interesting before you have MIND.
-Wasting time mindlessly is never interesting.

-**_As a mindful person_**, you should think twice for what are supposed to be done before entering any website.
-Then, finish the task quickly, or entertain yourself with plan.

-**_However, most of you are not mindful enough_**.
-Your mind and time will easily fly away when you are attracted by all kinds of fancy contents.
+A brand new time management tool introduced in [the video by @老师好我叫何同学][mr_he_video].
+You need to set time limit every time before entering those fancy websites.

-SecondLock will help you, who has mind but not mindful enough.
-Before entering any attractive website, you must think twice for what to do and estimate the time needed, that is the last second your are mindful.
-Then, set a time limit with SecondLock and enjoy your mindless time.
+With SecondLock, before entering any fancy website, you must set a time limit for browsing that page. **That is the last second your are mindful, you should think twice before setting.** Then, enjoy your mindless time.
 SecondLock will block the webpage when time's up and try to remind you.

+Common time management extensions either block those fancy website completely, or set gross time limit.
+The former ones deny the necessity of relaxation.
+The latter ones only show effect when the time limit is coming to an end.
+SecondLock avoids both problem, it remind you every time.

 > Ask yourself before opening an app:
 >